 The main problem with being a lao wai in China was the assumption that I was a cultural buffoon.

 “China is complicated,” people would often tell me, by way of explaining why things were ridiculous.
-Like why I had to pay quarterly property tax with a bag of cash after figuring out what the amount was myself, or why my friend had to wait three months for his shipment of coffee beans to clear customs, all the time rotting in the humidity of the port (something obvious to the importers).
-Or that catch-all: “China is different.”
-Oh, come on.
-It’s not that different.
-It’s just another place where rules are vague, people are enterprising, and rent-seeking is rife.
-Don’t talk to me like I’ve never seen dishonesty and profiteering.
+Like why I had to pay quarterly property tax with a bag of cash after figuring out what the amount was myself.

 But this wasn’t that bad.
-Because relatively speaking, I was left alone.
+Because relatively speaking, as a lao wai, I was left alone.

 Being lumped into the same bucket as most other foreigners was initially refreshing.
 It was new for me.
 Nobody made terrorist jokes.
 For once, in China, I was the same as everyone else… even if “everyone else” was a foreign population.

-Despite whatever I experienced though, it’s much harder being black in China.
+Despite whatever I experienced though, it’s much harder being Black in China, I understood.

 For example, this report: